Motor starting – conservation of resources

 • Torque control (optional) for particularly difficult start-up tasks

-• Reduced power loss during continuous operation (after start-up)
+• Savings in power loss during continuous operation (after start-up)

-• Compact sizes for reduced space requirements inside the control cabinet
+• Compact sizes save space in the control cabinet

-KIMO phase angle control an schematic design of a soft starter with internal bypass contacts
+Phase angle control and schematic structure of a soft starter with internal bypass contacts

 Soft starter manufacturers